Central Hawks

 The Central Hawks Football Club is an Australian rules football club currently in recess.
 It had been in the Southern Football League (SFL), in Tasmania, Australia.

 History

 The Central Hawks were formed in 2005 following the merger of Bothwell, Oatlands and Kempton Football Clubs from the Oatlands District Football Association.
 They entered the Southern Football League in 2006.

 In 2013 the Central Hawks were forced to go into recess because of a lack of player numbers.
 The Hawks first entered the SFL in 2006 as a combination of former ODFA clubs Oatlands, Bothwell and Kempton.
 But Bothwell has re-entered the ODFA for this year in its own right.
-It will be a ten team competition with a final five format.
+It would be a ten team competition with a final five format.